rahimnagori/react-journey/Notes.md

 # Timestamps

-## EP-01
+## EP-01 - Inception

 - Length of the course 43 hours 23 mins.
 - Create a basic HTML.
 - Use JavaScript to render Hello World!.
 - Add React using CDN.
-- 31:00 - Hello world! program using React CDN.
+- 00:31 - Hello world! program using React CDN.
-- 41:00 - App.js to write React code.
+- 00:41 - App.js to write React code.
 - React element is a JavaScript object.
-- 1:02:00 - react.createElement() can have array of children to create sibling elements.
+- 01:02 - react.createElement() can have array of children to create sibling elements.
 - Introduction to JSX - Because of this messy createElement() structure, JSX got introduced.

+## EP-02 - Igniting our app

+- 00:15 - Introduction to npm.
+- 00:08 - npm, package.json, bundler.
+- 01:05 - Igniting the app.

+## EP-03

+- Lecture three

 # Questions